 I think we did a really good job of that in 2018, hence the growth of our business.
-Around two thirds of our revenue comes from consulting directly, and another third comes from other sources, such as referral compensation we get when you refinance your student loans through our links, online courses, and other referral partners like Betterment for investing, Haven Life for term life insurance, and Blooom for retirement advice.
+Around two thirds of our revenue comes from consulting directly, and another third comes from other sources, such as referral compensation we get when you refinance your student loans through our links, online courses, and other referral partners like Betterment for investing and Policygenius for term life insurance.

 Investments in the Business

 Our expenses exploded in 2018 because I hired a bunch of new people.
 SLP is still smaller than the optimal size I’m comfortable with, so it makes sense to invest.
 We’re now a team of four consultants instead of just me.
 Rob, Lauryn, and Justin have already made big contributions last year, and I’m very excited to see what they’re capable of in 2019.

 We also made big additions on the content creation side of things too.
 My brother has helped us with YouTube, Brittney has been key to our PR, podcasting, and social media.
 Chonce has published and edited countless blog posts.
 Carrie made sure we all stayed on task and kept me organized.
 Chenell assisted us with our paid media strategy.
 There’s a team of folks I also turn to for advice on strategy and content who are invaluable.